imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/fragmentation_tracking.md

 ## Parameters

-The napari plugin **does not expose any tunable parameters** for fragmentation tracking.
+The napari plugin **does not expose any tunable parameters** for fragmentation propagation.

 ## "Track all organoids together" checkbox (organoids only)

 By **default**, all organoid cell types are tracked as one cohort.
-The Tracking tab shows a single combined **🟣 All Organoids** sub-tab (locked to fragmentation tracking) with the checkbox already enabled:
+The Tracking tab shows a single combined **🟣 All Organoids** sub-tab (locked to fragmentation propagation) with the checkbox already enabled:

 > ☑ Track all organoids together